azriel91/peace/doc/src/technical_concepts/resources.md

 # Resources

-In Peace, `Resources` refers to an *any-map* &ndash; a map that can store one value of different types &ndash;, whose borrowing rules are checked per value at runtime, instead of compile time.
+In Peace, [`Resources`][`Resources`] refers to an *any-map* &ndash; a map that can store one value of different types &ndash; whose borrowing rules are checked per entry at runtime, instead of compile time.

 Example of an any-map: